MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 We ended up recommending different lists of MTA stations where to concentrate the marketing effort, depending on strategic goal.

-We then looked at the time distribution of passengers flow at each single stations we reccomended, noticing that such a flow is not uniform in time, neither by weekday nor by hour ranges.
+We then looked at the time distribution of passengers’ flow at each single station we recommended, noticing that such a flow is not uniform in time, neither by weekday nor by hour ranges.

-We also noticed that within the same station,turnstiles belonging to different control areas, which are generally associated with different bounds in the station, have a completely different time distribution of flow.
+We also noticed that within the same station, turnstiles belonging to different control areas, which are generally associated with different bounds in the station, have a completely different time distribution of flow.

-As a consequence, to maximize the exposure to the predifined targets, it is crucial to plan the team activity and dimensioning based on this data.
+As a consequence, to maximize the exposure to the predefined targets, it is crucial to plan the team activity and dimensioning based on this data.

 In what follows, we first will have a look to the criteria used to build the 3 different lists of stations according to the strategic goal to achieve.
-We then analyze 1 station from each lists to show how to plan and dimension the team activity based on a non uniform time distribution of flow thus make the effort more effective
+We then analyse 1 station from each lists to show how to plan and dimension the team activity based on a non-uniform time distribution of flow thus making the effort more effective

-## Obective 1: building awareness
+## Objective 1: building awareness
 To build awareness, we choose the ten most trafficked MTA stations as places where to develop the street marketing activity.

 Assuming that the Gala takes place at mid-July 2018, we analysed 2017 MTA data on a 4 weeks period, from mid-June to mid-July to take seasonality into consideration.